esmhana1319/sep10-freedom-project/blog/entry02.md

 And of course internet headsets and office space.

 In order to find these results I had to alter my searches and look from the perspective of a customer service worker trying to find hardware and software, which i found helped a lot.

+### _*Engineering Design Process*_

+As i talked about in my last blog, the engineering design process is a system that people use to design new concepts, ideas, foundations and products.
+Over the course of this project, we use the engineering design process to create the foundation and finished proudct along with pinpoint where we are in terms of finishing.
+Currently we are on the second step of researchig the proble we are trying to solve.
+Eventually with the evidence and results we have collected we will be able to brainstorm anf plan our solutional prototype.

+### _*Skills*_

+During my more specific dive into researching the fundamentals of customer service technology i was able to develop some of the skills i have already used before, along with cultivate new ones.
+Firstly i improved my ability to search using more specific keywords to get the specific hardware i was looking for (when i was looking for customer service hardware i kept getting hardware companies customer service agents) by using selective language and omitting certain words which i replaced with more specific versions.